Disciplinary Board Training

 From overlapping jurisdictions among criminal, civil and school systems to changing standards of proof; school discipline is not only complicated, but subject to scrutiny by attorneys and pushback from parents.
 COS provides high level analysis of tough situations with a phone call.
 We build confidence in your hearing board with real-life case study practice with complicated, conflict-ridden examples.

-COS’s proactive training makes discipline part of your educational mission, rather than a distraction from your school community.
+COS’s proactive disciplinary board training makes discipline part of your educational mission, rather than a distraction from your school community.
 Our services include training manuals, procedure training, case analysis, neutral third-party mediation and real-time case practice.
 Our talented team empowers your board to make tough calls by building confidence in applying policies with consistency and clarity.
 We create unflappable peace of mind—even when the child of a major donor, a trustee or high-profile parent breaks a policy.

 How can we help?

 A school was faced with a high-profile student who had broken the alcohol policy but said he was being bullied at the time of the incident by other students.
 The school had a zero-tolerance policy for underaged drinking.
 The student’s parents were threatening to sue the school if they expelled their son, given the context of the situation.

 COS helped the school’s hearing board through the case with guidance on witnesses, evidence, testimony and policy application.
 We served as mediators in the case and helped the school use the incident as the catalyst for updating its disciplinary process and handbook policies.

 OUTCOME: The school’s administrative team feels far more confident in their ability to process complicated disciplinary situations with investigation and questioning skills.
 They are clear on applying a consistent standard of proof when cases involving one word against another.